Vobrymn/Anirecom/README.md

 > The registration process opens a new page, while signing in is facilitated through a pop-up window.

 The suggestions page offers additional functionality, including a quiz button that redirects users back to the start of the quiz and a refresh button that generates new suggestions based on their answers.
 In addition to this, the history option allows users to access their past responses where clicking on any of the past logs will lead users back to the suggestions page with newly generated suggestions.
-It's important to note that for non-logged-in users, the history is limited and stored only on the web history, meaning it will be lost upon refreshing the page.
+It is important to note that for non-logged-in users, the history is limited and stored only on the web history, meaning it will be lost upon refreshing the page.

 With these interactive features and intuitive navigation options, our application offers users a captivating and accessible experience.
 Whether exploring the quiz, reviewing their history, or customizing preferences, users can navigate through the application effortlessly and discover personalized anime or manga recommendations.